Final Girl - All 20+ Feature Film Boxes Compared!

 Player reports · preliminary

-4. Which Box Is Right For Me?
+4. Which Box Is Right for Me?

 I'm looking for / I am...
 Recommendation Reasoning

-🪆 Multiple killers / minions A Knock at the Door (The Intruders / Wingard Cottage) S2·F3 · Carnage at the Carnival (Geppetto the Puppet Master / Carnival of Blood) S1·F4 · Bad Times at Buddyland (Billy the Bear / Buddyland) S4·F1 · The Raptor Games (The Raptors / Isla Lagarto) S4·F5 Intruders = the best multi-killer format.
+Multiple killers / minions A Knock at the Door (The Intruders / Wingard Cottage) S2·F3 · Carnage at the Carnival (Geppetto the Puppet Master / Carnival of Blood) S1·F4 · Bad Times at Buddyland (Billy the Bear / Buddyland) S4·F1 · The Raptor Games (The Raptors / Isla Lagarto) S4·F5 Intruders = the best multi-killer format.
 Geppetto = puppet minions.
 Billy the Bear = Buddy minions with an initiative system.
-Raptors = a pack + T-Rex.
+Raptors = a pack plus a T-Rex.

-🔧 Crafting / a unique system A Knock at the Door (The Intruders / Wingard Cottage) S2·F3 The only box with an item-crafting system.
+Crafting / a unique system A Knock at the Door (The Intruders / Wingard Cottage) S2·F3 The only box with an item-crafting system.
 Build your own weapons.

 5. Cross-Combinations – What Works, What Doesn't